yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 I'm sure you understand that I'm joking.
 None of these "proven methods" will either guarantee quality or motivate serious software engineers.
 Quality can be achieved only if it is _controlled and enforced_.
-And this is also what motivates programmers best of all&mdash;the fact that the quality is so important for management that they find mechanisms of control and enforcement, and they invest in them.
+And this is also what motivates programmers best of all---the fact that the quality is so important for management that they find mechanisms of control and enforcement, and they invest in them.
 Table tennis and lean startup books are not even close to those mechanisms.